sookhyun/CNN_DNN_particle_identification/README.md

 # CNN_DNN_particle_identification

 This repository contains a jupyter-notebook that explores a hybrid method that combines Convolutional Neural Network and Deep Neural Network to enhance the particle-identification capabilities at a high-energy collider experiment, sPHENIX.
-An initial study was performed within the Undergraduate Research Opportunities Program (UROP).
+The initial study focused on the electromagnetic particle identification using signatures deposited on a calorimeter.
+It was performed within the Undergraduate Research Opportunities Program (UROP).

+Data was generated using standard sPHENIX detector simulation coresoftware and